distortedfusion/blade-components/docs/10-components/table.md

 ### Highlighting on hover

-Alternatively `x-table-row` components can be highlighted on hover by supplying the `hover` boolean attribute on the `x-table` component.
+Alternatively, rows can be highlighted on hover by adding the `hover` attribute to `x-table`.

 ```blade-component-code
 @php